PGY1 Pharmacy Residency Program

 The resident will attend the ASHP Midyear Clinical Meeting in December and the Eastern States Residency Conference in April or May of their residency year.
 The resident is also encouraged to attend local pharmacy meetings as well.

 - Paid Personal Leave (20 days, includes vacation and sick days)

 - Nine holidays (resident will work either Thanksgiving or Christmas Day)

 - Hospital Benefits Program — medical, dental, vision, prescription, disability, life insurance, medical and dependent care reimbursement accounts, 403b plans

-Interested applicants to the Pharmacy Practice (PGY1) Residency Program, must:
+Interested applicants to the PGY1 Pharmacy Residency Program, must:

 - Be a graduate of an accredited Doctor of Pharmacy Degree Program

 - Be eligible for licensure in the state of Pennsylvania by October 1 of residency year.
 Please refer to the PA State Board of Pharmacy for licensure information

 Selection of the resident is based on evaluation of college transcripts, letters of recommendation and a full day interview (on-site or virtual).
 Applicants will be contacted by mid-February to either schedule an interview or to be informed that their application has been declined.